The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 Are you ready?

-Constantly ready, ladies and gentlemen, prepared.
+Constantly ready, ladies and gentlemen.

-And always on the move.
+Prepared and always on the move.

-Rush Limbaugh, America's anchorman and truth detector.
+Rush Limbaugh, America's anchorman and truth detector, 800-282-2882.

-Had this story in the stack yesterday, and uh I I didn't have a chance to get to it, but it's still there, and it sort of fits in today.
+Had this story in the stack yesterday, and I didn't have a chance to get to it, but it's still there.

-An army dog handler convicted of tormenting Iraqi detainees in Abu Ghraib prison with his snarling animal was unrepentant, telling a court martial jury that soldiers aren't supposed to be soft and cuddly.
+Abu Ghraib dog handler, unrepentant about prisoner abuses, an army dog handler, an army dog handler convicted of tormenting Iraqi detainees at Abu Ghraib prison with his snarling animal, was unrepentant, telling a court-martial jury that soldiers aren't supposed to be soft and cuddly.

 A judge later dismissed one count, and Smith could face up to eight and a half years in prison.